datagrok-ai/public/help/develop/help-pages/markdown.md

 <TabItem value="tabs">

 [Tabs](https://docusaurus.io/docs/next/markdown-features/tabs) are a great option for providing context-driven information.
-For example, you can use tabs to show code example in different languages or provide instructions for different operating systems.
+For example, you can use tabs to show code examples in different languages or instructions for different operating systems.

 To use tabs, add these lines right below the [front matter](#metadata-front-matter):